hashicorp/consul/website/source/api/acl-legacy.html.md

 datacenter.
 This is intended to be used by operators, or by automation checking the health of ACL replication.

-Please see the [ACL Guide](/docs/guides/acl.html#replication) replication section for more details.
+Please see the [ACL Replication Guide](https://learn.hashicorp.com/consul/day-2-operations/acl-replication) for more details. for more details.

 | Method | Path                         | Produces                   |
 | ------ | ---------------------------- | -------------------------- |